 Here's a look at 10 of the fastest growing jobs from 2018-2028:

-Solar Photovoltaic Installer: Solar photovoltaic (PV) installers assemble, install, and maintain all kinds of solar panel systems.
+Solar photovoltaic (PV) installers assemble, install, and maintain all kinds of solar panel systems.
 Many of these systems are on rooftops or other structures.
-As solar energy becomes more and more common, there will be more and more PV installer jobs.
+As solar energy becomes more common, there will be more and more PV installer jobs.

 To become a PV installer, you typically need at least a high school diploma.
 Many community colleges and trade schools have courses on PV design and installation.
 PV installers also receive training on the job.

-If you are interested in solar energy and have a knack for mechanical skills, this could be the job for you.
+If you are interested in solar energy and have mechanical skills, this could be the job for you.

 Read More: Jobs for People Who Want to Save the World

-Wind Turbine Service Technician: Like PV installer jobs, wind turbine technician jobs will also increase as people turn to alternate sources of energy—in this case, wind.
+Like PV installer jobs, wind turbine technician jobs will also increase as people turn to alternate sources of energy—in this case, wind.
 Also known as windtechs, wind turbine service technicians assemble, install, maintain, and repair wind turbines.

 Wind turbine techs have to be comfortable working in confined spaces (wind turbines) and at tall heights.
-They generally learn their trade through community college courses or trade schools, many of which have certificates and associate’s degrees in wind energy technology.
+They generally learn their trade through community college courses or trade schools, many of which offer certificates and associate degrees in wind energy technology.